devanshi-2000/Toronto-Auto-Theft-Analysis/README.md

-# 🚨 Capstone: Toronto Auto Theft Analysis Dashboard (2024)
+# 🚨 Toronto Auto Theft Analysis Dashboard

 This capstone project leverages Toronto Police open data to analyze rising auto theft trends in the city.
 The team used Power BI to uncover high-risk neighborhoods, time-based patterns, and premises-related vulnerabilities, helping to inform smarter public safety and resource allocation strategies.